How We’re Adapting Atlas Obscura Trips to COVID-19

 - Several face masks that cover your nose and mouth

 - Alcohol-based hand sanitizer

 - A sense of adventure and flexibility.
-Traveling amid the changing conditions may not look or feel the same as it did before.
-That being said, the wonders and curiosities of the world await to inspire us as we begin to reconnect through travel.
+Traveling amid the changing conditions does not look or feel the same as it did before.
+That being said, the wonders and curiosities of the world await to inspire us as we reconnect through travel.

 Following On-Trip Protocols

 - Avoid touching eyes, nose, and mouth

 - Stay in and keep separate from the group if feeling unwell